svn2github/wordpress-vip-plugins/livepress/readme.txt

 = Remove a Tab to the Live Blogging Tools Palette =

-All of the default tabs in the toole palette can be removed by name using the "livepress_setup_tabs" action hook and calling the `remove_tab()` method of the passed class.
+All of the default tabs in the tool palette can be removed by name using the "livepress_setup_tabs" action hook and calling the `remove_tab()` method of the passed class.

 Example: